 Sure it's practically murder, but gawd, it's so pleasurable.
 The bouquet was filled with red and dark berries, rose and sweet spice.
 Palate's so rich, yet energetic.
 Oak, seamless.
 Texture, supple.
 Finish, endless with an underlying minerality.
 The wine was just vibrating with energy.
 A fine and pure example of CV.
-So glad this showed so well, given how lots of 15' red Burgs have just shut right down. — a month ago
+So glad this showed so well, given how lots of 15' red Burgs have just shut right down. — 4 months ago

 Gorgeous, but trumped by the other whole bunch pino on the table (from Macedon, Aus).
 To me, it feels like an incomplete wine but BM said it just needs time.
 Smells and taste like a fresh ferment.
 Nose was floral, bunchy, brimming with juicy red fruits, and also reminded me of jujubee tea.
 The palate was so fresh and energetic, finish made me think of cincau/grass jelly.
 Looked at it over 3 days, even more floral and developed a spiciness even.
 Was hoping for that mineral kick.
-Still looks like a fresh ferment to me, but an awesome one! — a month ago
+Still looks like a fresh ferment to me, but an awesome one! — 4 months ago

 Red and black fruits, floral, spice, and whole bunch tang (herbs, smoke).
 Touched by oak for sure, but almost invisible.
 Snappy tannins and an impressive finish.
 Definitely a wine to look out for.